History of Oneil Cruz in Timeline

 Oneil Cruz

-Oneil Cruz is a professional baseball player from the Dominican Republic.
-He plays as a center fielder and shortstop for the Pittsburgh Pirates in Major League Baseball (MLB).
-Cruz made his debut in MLB in 2021 and is known for his impressive physical abilities and potential on the field.
+Oneil Cruz is a Dominican professional baseball player who plays center field and shortstop for the Pittsburgh Pirates in MLB.
+He debuted in Major League Baseball in 2021 and is known for his athleticism.

 October 4, 1998: Oneil Cruz's Birth

 On October 4, 1998, Oneil Cruz was born.
-He would later become a professional baseball player.
+He would later become a professional baseball center fielder and shortstop.

 Others born on this day/year